-But first, a bit of an overview.
-There’s a lot of considerations that go into an choosing a website builder.
-There’s also a ton of options, tons of pricing – and really a thousand ways to get what you want in the end (aka someone to type in a website address and see your information in their browser).
-Whether you are building a simple personal website or running a business, the way you build your site has a lot of consequences.
+But first, a bit of an overview of general website builder considerations.
+There really are more than a thousand ways to get what you want in the end (aka someone to type in a website address and see your information in their browser).
+Technically to create a website, you just need a text editor to hand code an HTML file.

 In the long-term, it affects your versatility, functionality, and, of course, your brand.
 In the short term it can certainly add/take away a lot of headaches.
 That said, just like choosing a physical house or office, there is no such thing as an absolute “best” or “top” choice.
 There’s only a such thing as the right choice relative to your goals, experience, and circumstances.

-What Is Squarespace?
+What Is Wix?